RaynaYe/MapReduce-Random-Fun/README.md

 # MapReduce-Random-Fun
 Task1: Inverted index with MapReduce
 Use the files in the folder /data/assignments/ex2/task1/large/ as input and produce an inverted index using MapReduce.
-For instance, given the following documents: (4 marks)＜br /＞ d1.txt: cat dog cat fox
+For instance, given the following documents: (4 marks)
+d1.txt: cat dog cat fox
 d2.txt: cat bear cat cat fox＜/br＞